Myanmar passport: Visa requirements

 In 2019, Myanmar citizens had visa-free or visa on arrival access to 46 countries and territories, ranking the Myanmar passport 95th in the world according to the Visa Restrictions Index.
+The political consequences of the coup have also affected the passport's international standing.
+The number of visa-free destinations available to Myanmar passport holders declined from 46 in 2019 to 43 by February 2026, according to the Henley Passport Index.

 From onwards 1 October 2025, Myanmar ordinary passport holders can travel to ASEAN members countries without a visa by tourism purposes.
 They are permitted to enter and remain in those countries for not more than 14 days without visa except the Indonesia, Philippines, Singapore and Vietnam, which permits a stay of up to 30 days.
 There are some central asian countries and african countries which permits a stay without a visa.

-Visa on Arrival for Myanmar citizens is available in Maldives and Macau while eVisa is available to enter India and some others countries.
-The Transit Without Visa (TWOV) is applicable at KLIA and KLIA2 airport for Myanmar citizens holding ordinary passport for a maximum of 120 hours stop-over in Malaysia.
+Visa on Arrival for Myanmar citizens is available in Maldives and Macau while an eVisa is available to enter India and some others countries.
+The Transit Without Visa (TWOV) is applicable at KLIA and KLIA2 airport for Myanmar citizens holding ordinary passports for a maximum of 120 hours stop-over in Malaysia.